22lbs at last weigh-in! His favorite place continues to be “curled up at our feet chewing his favorite bone”:

 gcc execution, to actually build the source file, only took 500ms!
 Llama already fetched dependencies from S3 in parallel across 32 concurrent workers, and scaling up to more concurrency did not seem to help much or at all.

-gg also uses an s3 file per dependency, I decided to dig in and see if they were doing anything non-obvious.
+gg also uses an s3 file per dependency, I decided to dig in and see if they were doing anything non-obvious1.
 I found their download code, and learned two surprising pieces of information:

 Somewhat flabbergasted by both facts, I hacked up my own pipelined implementation, which necessitated punching violently through a number of Go’s abstraction layers (as alluded to above, Go